sudeep-23-11/Code-Store/System Design/DBMS/QueryLanguage.md

     * tuples of R that satisfy condition C
 * Projection
     * πA(R)
-    * only A attributes of R
+    * A attributes of R
 * Natural Join
     * R⋈S
     * πA(σC(RXS))